 Hey!
 So this is all a little bit out of date, I’m working on an update.
 In the meantime if you want to know more check out Make Do, my WordPress Agency.

 This is my personal and professional bio; it’s very informal and open.
 For a more formal background of what I do check out my LinkedIn profile.
-If you’re a recruiter or potential client then I recommend you drop me an email at email@example.com or visit MKDO Ltd and request a quote or proposal.
+If you’re a recruiter or potential client then I recommend you drop me an email at [email protected] or visit the Make Do Agency website and request a quote or proposal.

 I’m Michael Kimb Jones, please don’t call me Michael, it’s just Kimb with a ‘b’ because without it I’d just have a girls name.